-The Western Edge Biosciences (WEBS) program will create a world-class precinct for biosciences teaching, research, and training.
-It will improve research performance and learning experience in the biosciences, and help train the next generation of bioscientists, vets, and doctors.
-The program will also meet requirements for the global accreditation of the Doctor of Veterinary Medicine program in 2020, safeguarding the only accredited veterinary course in Victoria.
+The Western Edge Biosciences (WEBS) program involves the construction of a world-class precinct for teaching, research, and training.
+This program seeks to improve research performance and enrich learning experiences, helping to train the next generation of bioscientists, vets, and doctors.
+The program is distinctive as it meets the requirements for the global accreditation of the Doctor of Veterinary Medicine program in 2020, safeguarding the only accredited veterinary course in Victoria.

 This includes two projects:

 - WEBS Stage 1 at the Parkville campus